Brodie Smith (footballer): Early career

+Prime years and All-Australian selection

 Smith signed a new contract with the Crows early in the 2014 season, keeping him at the club until 2016.
 He went on to have a career-best year at the club, averaging 23 disposals and ranking first in the competition for long kicks and second for rebound 50s and metres gained.
 This earned him selection in the All-Australian team and in the Australian international rules football team for the 2014 International Rules Test.
 Smith remained one of the AFL's most damaging half-backs in 2015, recovering from two concussions early in the season to lead the club in rebound 50s and finish fifth in the AFL for metres gained.